wp-plugins/private-content/readme.txt

 Donate link: http://dev.aldolat.it/projects/private-content/
 Tags: content, private
 Requires at least: 3.0
-Tested up to: 3.5.1
+Tested up to: 3.6
 Stable tag: 2.1
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Display private post content only to users of a specific role
+Display a portion of a post content only to users of a specific role.

 == Description ==

-This plugin provides a shortcode to display a portion of a post's content only to users of a specific role.
+This plugin provides a shortcode to display a portion of a post content only to users of a specific role.
+For example, you can show the hidden text to Editors or to Authors or to any other WordPress role.

+Please, note that an Administrator can read an Editor private content or a Subscriber private content, and so on.
+Same thing for Editor, Author, Contributor, and Subscriber: a higher role can read a lower role content.

+Also you can show the hidden text **only** to a certain role.
+For example, you can mark a text as visible only to Contributors and hide it to higher roles, such as Administrators or Editors and so on.

 Usage: